Cerro Turega is an epic trail that leads you past waterfalls before up an intense incline to reach the three peaks at the summit with panoramic views!

 HIKING CERRO TUREGA ‘THREE PEAKS’ IN A CRAZY THUNDERSTORM

 We began the day in Valle de Anton and had to wait quite a while for the public bus to Alto de la Estancia.
 Buckle in because the journey up this hill is a rollercoaster with the crazy drivers who have mastered the hairpin turns up and down the steep incline.

-The bus dropped us just after the school and without a guide, we just wandered into the village.
+The bus dropped us off just after school and without a guide, we just wandered into the village.
 Alejandro came up to us and asked if we were trying to hike Cerro Turega.
-We were stoked that we had bumped into him because we really wanted and NEEDED guide.
+We were stoked that we had bumped into him because we really wanted and NEEDED a guide.
 As often happens in Panama, no prices were discussed.
-Both parties just have a mutual respect that they will do the fair thing and the fair price for the knowledge and effort of the guide.
+Both parties must have mutual respect that they will do the fair thing and the fair price for the knowledge and effort of the guide.
 It’s old school and I love it.
 You never abuse it and always pay a fair price or more because once the trust is lost it never comes back.
-The balance of trust between tourist and locals is imperative to the experience and in Panama, it is still very much intact, unlike some huge tourist destinations that are all about the money.
+The balance of trust between tourists and locals is imperative to the experience and in Panama, it is still very much intact, unlike some huge tourist destinations that are all about money.

 We headed off down the hill as we looked up at Cerro Turega.
 It seemed far away but in reality, the hike was only a 6km hike.
 However, the hike is regularly touted as a 4-hour journey and this is because the terrain is incredibly steep and slippery making it very slow going.